 This quality enables the cable to transmit data at high speeds that can reach 10,000 Mbps, more than enough to meet the demand for connections from home and business networks.

-On the other hand, its RJ45 connectors are covered by both a rubber protector on the security hose and a metal cover around the connector.
+Both a rubber protector covered its RJ45 connectors on the security hose and a metal cover around the connector.

 It is a robust and robust design Ethernet cable with a black rubberized coating and yellow connectors for easy identification.